login

 NMF

-Our skin constitutes a formidable barrier between our body and the outside world.
-It prevents uncontrolled loss of water and keeps chemicals and micro-organisms out.
-Natural moisturizing factor (NMF) plays an important role in keeping this barrier intact.
-This mixture of salts and amino acid(-derivatives) constitutes about 25% of the dry weight of the stratum corneum.
-NMF derives to a large extent from the enzymatic breakdown of filaggrin: one of the main skin proteins.
+Our skin is the first line of defence against chemicals and micro-organisms, as well as preventing uncontrolled water loss.
+It forms a formidable barrier between our body and the outside world.
+Natural Moisturizing Factor (NMF) plays an important role in keeping this barrier effective.
+This mixture of salts and amino acid derivatives constitutes about 25% of the dry weight of the stratum corneum.
+NMF derives in large part from the enzymatic breakdown of filaggrin: a key skin protein.

 nmf5.png